EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Introduction

-Given these challenges, this work introduces a novel framework combining end-to-end encoder architectures with reinforcement learning to create a scalable, RL-based BO framework tailored for multi-step lookahead optimization in higher dimensional black-box optimization problems.
-Our Encoder Augmented RL for BO (EARL-BO) framework leverages the representational power of an Attention-DeepSets-based encoder to transform the current knowledge of the state into a latent space that is amenable to RL.
-The RL agent interacts with a GP-based virtual environment to receive rewards based on multi-step performance, completing the end-to-end learning structure.
+Given these challenges, this work introduces a novel framework combining end-to-end encoder architectures with reinforcement learning to create a scalable, RL-based BO framework tailored for multi-step lookahead optimization in higher-dimensional, black-box optimization problems.
+Our Encoder Augmented RL for BO (EARL-BO) framework leverages the representational power of an Attention-DeepSets-based encoder to parameterize the current knowledge of the state within a latent space that is amenable to RL.
+The RL agent learns in a model-based fashion, using a GP virtual environment to receive rewards based on multi-step performance, completing the end-to-end learning structure.
 The proposed integration enables the RL algorithm to solve the SDP of the BO decision-making process in a near-optimal, yet tractable way over an extended horizon.

-In summary, our contributions include: \begin{itemize} \item An integrated RL-based BO method that efficiently solves the SDP inherent in multi-step BO. \item The introduction of an Attention-DeepSets based encoder, which provides a scalable representation of the knowledge state in BO, enhancing the model’s ability to handle high-dimensional spaces. \item An end-to-end learning procedure for the combined encoder-RL pair using a GP-based virtual environment. \item Comprehensive computational evaluations of EARL-BO across both synthetic benchmark functions and real-world hyperparameter optimization challenges, comparing its effectiveness against other multi-step lookahead and high-dimensional optimization methods. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item An integrated and modular RL-based BO method that efficiently solves the SDP inherent in multi-step BO. \item The introduction of an Attention-DeepSets based encoder, which provides a scalable representation of the knowledge state in BO, enhancing the model's ability to handle high-dimensional spaces. \item An end-to-end, model-based learning procedure for the combined encoder-RL pair using a GP-based virtual environment. \item Comprehensive evaluations of EARL-BO across both synthetic benchmark functions and real-world hyperparameter tuning, against other multi-step lookahead and high-dimensional optimization methods. \end{itemize}

-Our work advances the state of the art in Bayesian optimization by addressing the limitations of existing approaches and providing a scalable, non-myopic solution for high-dimensional black-box optimization problems.
+Our work advances the state of the art in non-myopic BO by addressing the limitations of existing approaches and providing a scalable and modular framework for high-dimensional black-box optimization problems.